MattMcAdams/CSS-Boilerplate/README.md

 ## License

 Free to use, go for it, have fun.
-Specifically this is licesned under [The Unlicense](https://github.com/MattMcAdams/CSS-Boilerplate/blob/master/LICENSE).
+Specifically this is licensed under [The Unlicense](https://github.com/MattMcAdams/CSS-Boilerplate/blob/master/LICENSE).